gussmith23/lakeroad-evaluation/README.md

   TODO(@gussmith23): Figure out how to use Python packaging, so we could install
     the utilities as a package within a virtual environment.

+## Output Location

+The location of the experiment output can be controlled via two methods.
+The preferred method
+  is by setting the
+  `OUTPUT_DIR` environment variable.
+You can also use a DoIt
+  command line arg,
+  e.g. `doit output_dir=...`,
+  however, this syntax
+  is likely less familiar.
+By default, the experiment results write to `out/`.

 ## Design

 Conceptually, our evaluation is